robotix/2020.robotix.in/COMPONENTS/nexus.md

 ---
 layout: post
-title: Component List - Crusade
+title: Component List - Nexus
-permalink: /event/crusade/components/
+permalink: /event/nexus/components/
 ---
-Here is the component list for the event [CRUSADE](/tutorial/event/crusade/).
+Here is the component list for the event [CRUSADE](/tutorial/event/nexus/).
 All the components will be available online.
 They can also be bought from Bots and Chips, Prem-Bazaar, Kharagpur (9002293985).

 | Materials                         | Qunatity    |
 |-----------------------------------|-------------|